PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

       https://docs.google.com/forms/d/e/1FAIpQLSdhC4NLNQKkd9OanopdliDsFWnPKAi2YG9aqYmPpfB4iTS-_A/viewform
     header: Coach
     text: >-
-      If you are a local in Lausanne or surroundings and would like to support a participant in her or his professional integration as a job coach, please join us:
+      Our participants need more than technical knowledge to successfully find their way into the IT industry.
+That’s why our program includes coaching.
+      Each participant is accompanied by one volunteer coach.

+      Are you a local willing to support a refugee achieve his / her professional goals?
+Are you keen to gain and practice your coaching skills?

+      **What to expect**

-      * Be matched with a participant: 4 December, 2019
+      * Be matched with a participant by the end of the school phase

-      * Coaching workshop: 11 December, 2019

-      * End of the coaching: September 2020
+      * Get ready by several coaching workshops

+      * Meet your coachee regularly during their internship and help them to achieve their goals

+      **Details**

+      * You connect well to people from diverse cultures

+      * You have a good understanding of the Swiss labour market and work culture

+      * You can commit to invest time for (bi-)weekly meetings with your coachee

       As soon as you apply, we will contact you asap for the next steps.

+      Sign up to our newsletter to stay informed.
   - application_link: 'https://goo.gl/forms/aCR5QVVe66Spk8HG3'
     header: Trainer
     text: >-